Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

 	/>
 </div>

-Enneagram type 9 is known as the "Peacemaker" and is characterized by a desire for harmony, a tendency towards avoiding conflict, and a strong empathy for others.
+<p class="firstLetter">Obama is most likely the Enneagram type 9, the "Peacemaker."
+The nine characterized by a desire for harmony, a tendency towards avoiding conflict, a strong empathy for others and at times a tad bit passive agressive.
+Here we will explore how Obama embodies the type 9.</p>

 ## Obama's focus on collaboration and compromise